JoshData/semweb-dotnet/README.txt

 Joshua Tauberer, and are dual-licensed under both the GNU GPL (version 2 or later) and the Creative Commons Attribution license.
 See below for licensing information on the 3rd-party components of the library.
-Everything not listed below was written originally by me, or (as in the case of the binaries) derived from my source files.
+Everything not listed below was written originally by me.

 In short, you can use the library if the program it is incorporated into either 1) is licensed under the GNU GPL, or 2) credits me for